 Welcome to Spacehive.
 We are a platform that enables crowdfunding for civic spaces.
 This policy explains how we handle and use your personal information and your rights in relation to that information.
-Under data protection law, Spacehive Limited is the controller of that information and responsible for its use and protection.
+Under data protection and GDPR law, Spacehive Limited is the controller of that information and responsible for its use and protection.
 As we operate a platform that allows our users to run fundraising projects and reach out to others for funding, those users may also be separately legally responsible for the use of your information in connection with those projects.

 Spacehive Limited (“we”, “our” or ”us”) is committed to protecting and respecting your privacy.